-A major rationale for establishing Section 1206 authority was to provide an antidote to the long lead time required by FMF to supply equipment.
-As mentioned in a section above, some Section 1206 deliveries are taking longer than originally anticipated.
-State Department officials attribute the lag to multiple causes, most importantly the shortage of readily-available equipment due to the small number of U.S. producers.
+State Department officials attribute lags, where they occur, to multiple causes, most importantly the shortage of readily-available equipment due to the small number of U.S. producers.
 They also cite processing delays at the Defense Security Cooperation Agency (DSCA), attributed to an insufficient number of staff to handle the agency's workload and time-consuming procedures, as a factor.
 Some analysts point out that these same factors affect deliveries of FMF-provided equipment.